 How to Open An SCSS Account in the Post Office

-Any India resident can open a senior savings plan account at any post office in India.
+Any Indian resident can open a senior savings plan account at any post office in India.
 Interest from the investment of the SCSS account is automatically transferred to the depositor’s savings account in the same post office.

 India Post’s broad reach ensures that the SCSS account option is available to Indians across the country, even in the most remote areas.